ibm-cloud-docs/vpc/block_storage_vpc_volume_migration.md

 When you create a migration job, you can customize the IOPS and bandwidth limits.
 If you don’t specify these values, the system applies the default values of the profile.

 While the migration is in progress, the volume is in the `updating` state.
 All used areas of the volume are copied and the source and target volumes are kept in sync by mirroring writes.
-If the volume is attached to an instance, the VSI's volume attachment is seamlessly converted from source to target volume when the copy operation is complete.
+If the volume is attached to an instance, the instance's volume attachment is seamlessly converted from source to target volume when the copy operation is complete.
 You can track the status and progress of your migration jobs in the UI, from the CLI, with API and Terraform.

 You can cancel a migration while the copy process is running.